hellodow/ams595-desktop/README.md

 ## Preparation

 You can use this Docker image on 64-bit Linux, Mac or Windows.
-Before you start, make sure you have Python and Docker already installed on your system.
+Before you start, please install Python and Docker on your computer.

 ### Installing Python
-If you use Linux or Mac, chances are Python is already installed on your system.
+If you use Linux or Mac, chances are Python is already installed on your system, so you can skip this step.

 If you use Windows, you need to install Python if you have not yet done so.
 You can download the Windows installer at